sailajarani/SocialPost/deploy_google_ADK/Readme.md

 This project demonstrates how to leverage Google ADK's code-first approach and workflow orchestration capabilities to build agents that collaborate on a complex task.

-## Features Covered in Part 1

-*   Defining specialized `LlmAgent` components.
-*   Orchestrating agents in a specific sequence using a `SequentialAgent` workflow.
-*   Using built-in tools (like Google Search).
-*   Passing state/information between agents.
-*   Running the agent locally via the ADK CLI (`adk run`).
-*   Visualizing the agent's execution flow and state using the ADK Web UI (`adk web`).

 ## Prerequisites